 SEE Turtles was launched in 2008 as the world's first effort to protect these species through ecotourism.
-Since then, we have expanded to include educational programs, Billion Baby Turtles, and most recently the Too Rare To Wear campaign.
 Originally fiscally-sponsored by the Ocean Foundation and most recently Oceanic Society, SEE Turtles is now an independent 501c3 non-profit based in Beaverton, Oregon.
 All donations are tax deductible.
 Our EIN is 81-4325149 and our IRS confirmation letter can be downloaded here.

 SEE TURTLES PROGRAMS:

 Since our launch, we have helped save sea turtles in many different ways:

 - Billion Baby Turtles has saved more than 1 million turtle hatchlings at conservation projects across Latin America.

 - More than 1,200 people have visited turtle projects, supporting conservation and local communities.